shakurocom/iOS_Toolbox/README.md

 ## Installation

-### CocaPods
+### CocoaPods

-[CocaPods](http://cocapods.org) is a dependency manager for Coca projects.
+[CocoaPods](http://cocoapods.org) is a dependency manager for Cocoa projects.
 You can install it with the following command:

 ```bash
 $ gem install cocoapods
 ```

-To integrate Toolbox into you Xcode project, specify it in your `Podfile`:
+To integrate Toolbox into your Xcode project, specify it in your `Podfile`:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'